Leonid Sabaneyev: Biography

 Leonid Sabaneyev was born in Moscow in 1881 and his musical studies were under Nikolai Rimsky-Korsakov, Sergei Taneyev, Nikolai Zverev and Paul de Schlözer at the Moscow Conservatory.
 He graduated in mathematics and physics from Moscow University in 1908.
 He wrote some early works, such as incidental music to King Oedipus (1889), a Funeral March in Memory of Beethoven, two trios (including a Trio-Impromptu for violin, cello and piano, Op.
 4), piano pieces (including a Piano Sonata, Op.
-15) and songs.
+15), and songs.

 He then made a special study of Alexander Scriabin, and became an authority on that composer (see synthetic chord).
 His first book on Scriabin was published in 1916.
 In addition to his own original works, he transcribed Scriabin's Prometheus: The Poem of Fire for 2 pianos.
 He founded the Moscow Institute of Musicology.
-He was both a conservative and a progressive; his ideas included a scale comprising 53 notes and hoped to create a "Laboratory of the Exact Science of Music".
+He was both a conservative and a progressive; his ideas included a scale comprising 53 notes, and hoped to create a "Laboratory of the Exact Science of Music".

-Sabaneyev famously embarrassed himself in 1915 by publishing a scathing review of the premiere of Sergei Prokofiev's Scythian Suite – a performance that had actually been canceled at the last minute.
+Sabaneyev famously embarrassed himself in 1916 by publishing a scathing review of the premiere of Prokofiev's Scythian Suite – a performance that had actually been canceled at the last minute.
 This prompted a response from Prokofiev stating that the supposed performance must have been a product of Sabaneyev's imagination, as the only copy of the score was in the composer's hands and thus the critic had not even been able to see it.
 However, later Prokofiev said that Sabaneyev had information about the Suite from his friends who had already heard the Suite and he probably wouldn't have changed a word in his review even if he had heard it in concert.

 Sabaneyev left Russia in 1926, after publishing Scriabin (1916, 2/1923), History of Russian Music (1924), The General History of Music (1925), and Music After October (on post-revolution music in Russia).
 History of Russian Music was translated into German (1926) and received very positive reviews from critics such as Maurice Cauchie.
 In his later years he lived in Paris, London, the United States, and Nice, where he is buried.
 His musicological works from this period include Modern Russian Composers (1927), a monograph on Taneyev (1930), and Music for the Films (1935).
 His students in Paris included the Swedish composers Dag Wirén and Gösta Nystroem.

 His later musical works included a ballet, a symphonic poem, and the oratorio The Revelation of St John (1940).
 He also wrote Variations on a Theme of Scriabin, for unknown forces.

 He also had several science works on mathematics and zoology.

-He died in Cap d'Antibes, France in 1968.
+He died in Cap d'Antibes, France, on 3 May 1968.